ykk136/klogg/DOCUMENTATION.md

 *klogg* will try to respect current display manager theme and to use white icons for dark themes.

-Another option is to select Dark style.
+Another option is to select Dark or Windows Dark style.
 In this case *klogg* will use a custom dark mode stylesheet.

 #### High DPI